 For all the side effects and unintended consequences of surgery, Dr. Moein will be sure to advise you on exactly what you need to know.
 His advice can be used to heal correctly after the procedure and experience the highest levels of (safe) weight loss for life!

 The cost of a sleeve gastrectomy varies depending on your location.
 Bariatric surgery in California tends to cost less than the national average.
 As far as weight loss surgeries go, sleeve surgery is substantially more affordable than others like gastric bypass.

-The average cost of the surgery is $23,000, The cost of the surgery can vary depending on the time it takes to do the surgery, the risk of surgery, and your BMI.
-Currently, the listed price is $16,500.00 for a cash paid sleeve with no financing.
-Ask Dr. Moein to give you a customized and specific quote to help you achieve your weight loss surgery goals.
+The average cost of the surgery is $23,000, The gastric sleeve cost in Los Angeles CA can vary depending on the time it takes to do the surgery, the risk of surgery, and your BMI.
+Currently, the listed price is $18,500.00 for a cash-paid sleeve with no financing.
+Ask weight loss surgeon Dr. Moein to give you a customized and specific quote to help you achieve your weight loss surgery goals.
 We do our best to provide you with the most competitive pricing without surprises.

 Some insurance policies cover bariatric surgery if you meet specific criteria.
 You have a higher likelihood of having your surgery covered by your insurance provider if you have a BMI over 40 or your BMI is between 35 and 40 with obesity-related health problems.

 The insurance criteria are often very restrictive and will result in months of delay to your care.
 In addition, your copay and out-of-pocket expenses may exceed the cost of your surgery.
 We will provide you with insurance verification and provide you with the best resources to achieve your surgery in Los Angeles CA.

 While a gastric sleeve is not intended as a quick or permanent fix for obesity, the procedure can help you drop the excess pounds that don’t respond readily to diet and exercise.